Can I import highlights from PDFs?

 If the PDF has no metadata, Readwise will use filename as book title and leave the author blank.

-Note: You can now edit the title and author in Readwise.
+Note: If a PDF does import with incorrect metadata, you can edit the title and author in Readwise.

-I've imported PDF highlights but I can't find them on Readwise?
+I've imported PDF highlights but I can't find them in Readwise?

 Why does my PDF keep coming back with an error?

 As a bit of background, PDF is an incredibly fickle file format originally created in 1993 for the purpose of printing digital documents to analog paper.
-As we've come such a long way in the past 30 years, if we had our druthers, we'd move people off PDF entirely and into something meant for the digital-first world (eg an ebook standard such as epub or mobi).
+Technology has come such a long way in the past 30 years that, if we had our druthers, we'd move people off PDF entirely and into something meant for the digital-first world (e.g. an ebook standard such as EPUB or MOBI).

 Of course, network effects are strong and that's not going to happen for a long time, if ever.

-Until then, we're gradually discovering edge cases and improving our parsing through a lot of manual hardcoding.
+Until then, we're gradually discovering edge cases and improving our parsing through a lot of manual hard-coding.
 In nearly all cases, we don't deliberately choose not to support a particular PDF reader.
-Instead, the PDF reader decides for whatever reason not to use the official PDF annotation spec but rather to, for example, draw yellow rectangles with transparency on top of the document.
-Other times, the PDF may look like ordinary text to the user, but its really either a scanned image or series of tiny letter-shaped images (encoded entirely differently from text) which can't be picked up ordinary software.
+Instead, the PDF reader decides—for whatever reason—not to use the official PDF annotation spec but rather to, for example, draw yellow rectangles with transparency on top of the document.
+Other times, the PDF may look like ordinary text to the user, but It's really either a scanned image or series of tiny letter-shaped images (encoded entirely differently from text) which can't be picked up by ordinary software.